zaguragit/uranium2/README.md

-## Uranium (2)
+## Uranium
 My second attempt at a voxel game (client)

-The server software is proprietary and will stay that way (at least partially).
+The server software is proprietary for now.

-In the future, there will be a public server available for testing the client.

 ### License
 - The code is under [Apache 2](LICENSE)